hgonomeg/bansu/README.md

 {
     /// Bansu version
     "version": "v0.4.0",
-    /// Length of the queue or null if queue disabled "queue_length": 12,
+    /// Current length of the queue or null if queue disabled "queue_length": 12,
+    /// Max length of the queue or null if queue disabled "max_queue_length": 30,
     /// Number of jobs currently being processed "active_jobs": 3,
     /// Uptime in seconds
     "uptime": 986986
 }
 ```

+Returns:

+* `200 OK` - All is ok.

 ### HTTP POST `/run_acedrg`